This post is a part of the Little Miss Sawtooth Quilt Along. Below is a list of all the posts and articles on this series.

 The Little Miss Sawtooth Quilt pattern is free.
 Havel’s Sewing is sponsoring this quilt along and they are the reason it’s free (please reach out and thank them).
 There will be two blocks that release every other week in PDF form on the Havel’s Sewing blog.
 If you are signed up for the quilt along, you will receive an email letting you know that the pattern is now available which will include links for you to find it easily.
 You will not receive the whole pattern at once, but will be able to view two block patterns a week.

 You do have the option of purchasing the paper pattern if you prefer it to the free PDF version.
 You can find the paper pattern here.
-By purchasing the paper pattern for free you do end up with the whole pattern at once and can work on your quilt at your leisure.
+By purchasing the paper pattern you do end up with the whole pattern at once and can work on your quilt at your leisure.

 I’m a quilt shop and want to sell the pattern, can I buy in bulk?